 - No alcohol is permitted in the lines for castle tours or on the castle tour buses

-- No alcohol will be sold after 5:30pm or before noon on Sundays
+- No alcohol will be sold after 5:30pm on Festival days, or before noon on Festival Sundays.

-- Castle Tours happen on Festival days from 11am-3pm, weather permitting.
-Castle tours may be cancelled due to inclement weather.
-No refunds or rain passes are issued due to inclement weather
+- Castle Grounds Tour are only scheduled on open Festival days, traditionally in May, from 11am-3pm, weather permitting.
+Castle grounds tours may be cancelled due to inclement weather.
+No refunds or rain passes are issued due to inclement weather.

-- You must have on the wristband of the day to take the castle tour
+- You must have on the wristband of the day to take the castle grounds tour

 - You must ride the castle tour bus to and from the castle

 - You must be in the castle tour line before 3pm to take the tour - at 3pm the tour gates are closed.
-We suggest you plan to tour early as there will be a shorter wait time
+We suggest you plan to tour early as the lines are shorter; the lines are longer in the afternoon

-- For special assistance, special needs or special requests please see the castle tour coordinator before lining up or loading onto the castle tour bus
+- For special assistance, special needs or special requests please see the castle tour coordinator (preferably early in the day) before lining up or boarding the castle tour bus

-For your safety, please follow all guidelines given by ride and game attendants
+- For your safety, please follow all physical distancing guidelines

 Cameras, Video, Audio, and Digital Equipment Usage: